 I am interested in how our experiences from the past–traumatic as well as protective–affect our lives and relationships in the present.
-My approach to therapy is multidimensional: I acknowledge that many facets of our lives (e.g. psychological, physical, social, etc.) influence one another.
+My approach to therapy is multidimensional: I acknowledge that all parts of human experience such as our unique psychology, sense of social connection/disconnection, physical health, and belief systems contribute to our wellbeing.
 I take an inclusive and respectful approach, which is person-centred and trauma-sensitive.

 PhD Psychology (in progress)